Sir Hugh Cloberry Christian

 After returning to England he was posted captain on 8 December 1778 and appointed to the Suffolk 74, bearing the broad pennant of Commodore Joshua Rowley.
 In February 1779 he arrived with the promoted Rear-Admiral Rowley?s reinforcements in the Leeward Islands, taking part in the Battle of Grenada on 6 July where his ship suffered casualties of seven men killed and twenty-five wounded.

 In March 1780 he transferred to the captured French frigate Fortunée 40, which had been taken by Rowley’s squadron following Rear-Admiral Sir Hyde Parker’s skirmish with the French on 18 December 1779.
 He sailed north to America with the fleet later in the year, returning to the Leeward Islands thereafter before taking his command home to Portsmouth for a refit and coppering in the winter of 1780.
 He was back in the Leeward Islands fleet with the Fortunée by mid-1781, being present at the Battle of Chesapeake Bay on 5 September, taking the privateer Columbia on 16 October, and being present at the Battle of St. Kitts on 25/26 January 1782.
 Thereafter he served with the fleet that sailed to North America under Admiral Hugh Pigot, returning home with that force in April 1783 and being paid off in July.

-Christian saw no further employment until June 1787, when upon the threat of war with the Netherlands he commissioned the brand new Colossus 74, commanding her afterwards as a guard-ship at Portsmouth until 1790.
-He was briefly flag captain to Admiral Lord Howe aboard the Queen Charlotte 100 from August during the Nookta Sound dispute of 1790 before rejoining the Colossus.
+Christian saw no further employment until the late summer of 1787, when he commissioned the brand new Colossus 74 during the Dutch Armament, commanding her afterwards as a guard-ship at Portsmouth until 1790.
+He was briefly flag captain to Admiral Lord Howe aboard the Queen Charlotte 100 from August during the Spanish Armament of 1790 before rejoining the Colossus.